AurelienNioche/MAppServer/README.md

     ALLOWED_HOSTS = ["*"]
     CSRF_TRUSTED_ORIGINS = ["http://pearse.dcs.gla.ac.uk"]

-## TODO
+## TODO (right before launching)

 * Check the settings in `src/Config` in the Android project
+* Check the settings in the server

+## TODO (UX/UI)

 * Check for responsiveness

+## TO DO (backend features)

 * Implement the belief update system
 * Implement the update of the challenges (action selection)

-## Challenges update
+## TO DO (Feature = Challenge update)

+=> TEST THIS:
   * When a client connects for updating,
     * Look at the challenges that the client wants to update (because offer accepted, and so on).
       - Whether the `server_tag` is different or not, then use the client data to update the server data.
       Make sure that this will mean that the challenge is rolled back to the initial state in case the `server_tag` is different.
 Maybe in the future, add a comment in the db, or a related field with all the update history.
     * Then, look if new activity data.
 If so:
       * Update the activity data
       * Update the beliefs of the model
       * If so, possibly update the challenges.
           - if a challenge offer window already began, it can not be updated
           - otherwise, update the challenge
           - When updating, update the variables in the `Challenge` class, and generate a new server tag
               `server_tag`
       * Check which challenges have been updated by comparing the `server_tag` with the `android_tag`.
 Give the list of challenges to the client.

+=> FULL ROLLOUT
+  * Test with a virtual user - Step 1 with bullshit steps
+  * Test with a virtual user - Step 2 with generative model
+  * Using the app

 # Extra